nathandaven/usenti-mac/README.md

 6. Proft!

-(Note)
+## Notes

-If you decide to change the location of the application, update that in your file path for the xattr command :)
+- If you decide to change the location of the application, update that in your file path for the xattr command :)

-(Note 2)
-This will not work on earlier versions of Catalina (10.15.0-10.15.3, I believe), due to bugs with Wine 32on64.
+- This will not work on earlier versions of Catalina (10.15.0 - 10.15.3, I believe), due to bugs with Wine 32on64.

 # Credits